coursinhill/fcc-seu-server-updater-onbase-cli/README.md

-  backup    Create a backup of the application with the supplied ManagedComponentId list      List all applications found by the Server Updater rollback  Roll back the application with the supplied ManagedComponentId with the specified backup stage     Stage an update for the application with the supplied ManagedComponentId start     Start the application with the supplied ManagedComponentId stop      Stop the application with the supplied ManagedComponentId update    Install an update for the application with the supplied ManagedComponentId validate  Validate the specified backup verify    Verify the installation of application with the supplied ManagedComponentId
+  backup    Create a backup of the application with the supplied ManagedComponentId list      List all applications found by the Server Updater rollback  Roll back the application with the supplied ManagedComponentId with the specified backup start     Start the application with the supplied ManagedComponentId stop      Stop the application with the supplied ManagedComponentId update    Install an update for the application with the supplied ManagedComponentId
 ```

 ## Backup